Hematite (The Bloodstone Ore) - Mineral Properties and Occurence

 Crystal Structure of Hematite

-Hematite (Fe2O3) is a member of the trigonal crystal system, exhibiting a large variety of forms.
+Hematite formula is Fe2O3, is a simple iron III oxide.
+Hematite is a member of the trigonal crystal system, exhibiting a large variety of forms.
 As discrete forms, hematite may occur as small plates or thin splinters.
 As larger masses, it may be botryoidal, mammilary, reniform, oolitic, radiating, stalactitic, or simply massive.
 As well-shaped crystals, it may present as scalenohedral, rhombohedral or tabular crystals.
 Rarely, dendrites and rosettes are recognized.
 On occasion, it will form a pseudomorph after octahedral crystals of magnetite.

 Hematite shares the same crystal structure with ilmenite (FeTiO3), and corundum (Al2O3).
 Hematite forms a solid solution series with ilmenite (known as titanohematite, hematite-ilmenite or HISS) at high temperatures.